ipfs/devgrants/open-grants/ipfs-rust/phase-2/README.md

 even throughout internal, community-wide, external, and of course global challenges.

-As for Phase 2, the value of UnixFS would be the final pillar in the foundation allowing for use cases such as low-resourced devices in IoT and embedded settings.
+As for Phase 2, the value of UnixFS would be the final pillar in the foundation allowing for use cases such as low-resourced devices in IoT settings.

 ### Risk Assessment